military-strategies-and-tactics

 Conclusion

-For further reading: see the classic study Mamluk Military Literature by David Ayalon, the detailed battle account in The Mamluk Sultanate: A History (Cambridge University Press), and the Battle of Ain Jalut article on Encyclopedia Britannica.
+For further reading, consult the classic study Mamluk Military Literature by David Ayalon, the detailed battle account in The Mamluk Sultanate: A History (Cambridge University Press), and the Battle of Ain Jalut article on Encyclopedia Britannica.
+Additionally, World History Encyclopedia's Mamluk entry provides a useful overview of their military and political context.